Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Results and Discussion

-Lastly, we investigate the security when the R$_2= 800 \mu$m obstruction is used.
-Remarkably, as illustrated in Fig. \ref{fig:Security analysis}(a), the signal decreased by almost four orders of magnitude, remaining only the $0.07\%$ of the signal for the LG set, but up to $71\%$ for the BG self-healing mode set, owing to an earlier reconstruction of the BG radial profile in comparison to the LG radial profile.
-Based on the measurement results shown in Fig. \ref{fig:Results}(d) and (e), we determine a QBER of $e=0.15\pm0.01$ and $e=0.51\pm0.00$ for the BG and LG modes, respectively.
-The mutual information (I$_{AB}$) and secure key rates are higher for the BG basis than the LG, even though the BG MUB has not fully reconstructed (see Fig. \ref{fig:Security analysis}(b)).
-In total, see Table \ref{table:table4} for the summarized measured security parameters of the BG and LG mode sets.
+Lastly, we investigate the security when the R$_2= 800$ $\mu$m ($0.71\times$ the beam waist of the down converted photon) obstruction is used.
+Remarkably, as illustrated in Fig.~\ref{fig:Security analysis} (a), the signal decreased by almost four orders of magnitude, remaining only the $0.07\%$ of the signal for the LG set, but up to $71\%$ for the BG self-healing mode set, owing to an earlier reconstruction of the BG radial profile in comparison to the LG radial profile.
+Based on the measurement results shown in Fig.~\ref{fig:Results} (d) and (e), we determine a QBER of $e=0.15\pm0.01$ and $e=0.51\pm0.00$ for the BG and LG modes, respectively.
+The mutual information (I$_{AB}$) and secure key rates are higher for the BG basis than the LG, even though the BG MUB has not fully reconstructed (see Fig.~\ref{fig:Security analysis} (b)).
+Table \ref{table:table4} shows a summary of the measured security parameters for the BG and LG mode sets.